glorivuer/prompt-photo-collection/gemini/wedress/mandre/mandress.md

 Captured with a Canon EOS 5D Mark IV and an 85mm f/1.4 lens.
 Aperture is wide open at f/1.4 for shallow depth of field, isolating the subject from the background with creamy bokeh.
 Shutter speed around 1/200s and ISO 400 to balance low-light conditions.
 The color grading is cinematic, with muted tones and slight teal-orange contrast for a dramatic yet timeless mood.

+Create a photo.
+Use the attached image of the model as facial reference and physical features.

+A fine-art black and white portrait taken in a professional studio with a seamless plain background.
+The subject stands in a relaxed three-quarter pose, slightly angled, head tilted gently downward with an introspective expression.
+The mood is cinematic and contemplative, evoking elegance and quiet intensity.

+The outfit is minimalist yet stylish: a loose dark shirt worn unbuttoned over a fitted tank top, tucked neatly into high-waisted trousers with a classic belt.
+A small pendant necklace adds a refined detail to the composition.
+The clothing creates texture and flow while keeping the focus on form and simplicity.

+Lighting is soft but directional, as if from a diffused studio key light positioned slightly above and to the side, casting gentle shadows that sculpt the face and enhance the folds of fabric.
+The tonal range emphasizes deep blacks and crisp highlights, producing a high-contrast, timeless monochrome look.

+Captured with a medium-format digital camera (Hasselblad H6D-100c) paired with an 80mm f/2.8 lens, the image shows extraordinary clarity, fine detail, and shallow depth of field.
+The composition balances subject and negative space, presenting a polished editorial style suitable for fashion photography or cinematic portraiture.